derrickturk/usethe.computer/posts_src/10-open-recursion-the-essence-of-oo.md

-# open recursion: the essence of OO
+# Open Recursion: the Essence of Object Oriented Programming?

 What is object-oriented programming really about?
 What's so special about "late binding"?
 And why do I have to pass `self` around everywhere in Python?
 We'll take a meandering path in today's post which will try to answer each of these questions, and build our own miniature object system along the way.